4 Guidelines to Consider When Using Lump Sums in Global Mobility

 Effective Implementation of the Lump Sum Model

-Equity, creativity, guidance and technology are all factors companies should consider when validating the efficiency of a lump sum approach in their global mobility programmes.
-To benchmark and ensure the efficacy of an existing programme, internal mobility teams are encouraged to consult with their RMC account managers.
-Put simply, while a lump sum approach to relocation can be the right choice for some organisations and some employee populations, the right balance between guidance and autonomy will need to be achieved to ensure an equally beneficial balance between a positive employee experience and cost control.
-The benefits of finding this balance are numerous for both employees and the organisations that employ them.
+Equity, creativity, guidance, and technology are all factors companies should consider when validating the efficiency of a lump sum approach in their global mobility programs.
+To benchmark and ensure the efficacy of an existing program, internal mobility teams are encouraged to consult with their RMC account managers.
+Put simply, while a lump sum approach to relocation can be the right choice for some organizations and some employee populations, the right balance between guidance and autonomy will need to be achieved to ensure an equally beneficial balance between a positive employee experience and cost control.
+The benefits of finding this balance are numerous for both employees and the organizations that employ them.

 For more information on how SIRVA can help you adopt or re-examine the use of lump sums in your global mobility plan, please contact us at firstname.lastname@example.org.